noscai/senior-fullstack-engineer-job-application/README.md

    - Implement the ability to delete an anamnesis form from the list page.
    - Implement the ability to delete a section from a form or a question from a section on the detail and update pages.

-4. **Debounced Search Functionality**
-   - Implement a search input with debounce functionality.
-   - Simulate an asynchronous search to fetch and display results.

 #### Additional Requirements
 - Use TypeScript for all components and ensure type safety.
-- Do not use any other component libraries outside of the specified ones.
 - Ensure the UI is responsive and user-friendly.
 - Provide clear and concise documentation for setting up and running the project.